maximus009/PyNN/README.md

 # PyNeuNet

-Initiall started as a Pythonic version of <a href = "http://karpathy.github.io/neuralnets/">"Hacker's guide to Neural Networks"</a> by <a href = "http://cs.stanford.edu/people/karpathy/">Andrej Karpathy</a>.
+Initially started as a Pythonic version of <a href = "http://karpathy.github.io/neuralnets/">"Hacker's guide to Neural Networks"</a> by <a href = "http://cs.stanford.edu/people/karpathy/">Andrej Karpathy</a>.
 <br>
 Motivated me to build a Library to learn and code neural networks for deep learning.
 <br>